Winters Bicycle Accident Lawyer

 - Pain and suffering

-Additionally, if you are married, your spouse may recover damages for your injuries' impact on the marital relationship.
+Additionally, if you are married, your spouse may recover damages for the impact of your injuries on the marital relationship.
 This category of damage is known as loss of consortium.Time Limit to File a Bicycle Accident Claim

 California has a two-year statute of limitations for personal injury matters.
-That means that your claim must be settled, or a lawsuit must be filed before the second anniversary of the incident that caused your injuries.
+That means your claim must be settled, or a lawsuit must be filed before the second anniversary of the incident that caused your injuries.
 Sometimes, the time you must act is much shorter - such as when a public or governmental agency caused the accident.
 In cases against a governmental agency, the time limit is only six months.
-The statute of limitations is also different when the injured person is younger than 18.
-Protecting these crucial time limits is another reason it makes sense to consult an experienced Winters bicycle accident lawyer.
+The statute of limitations also differs when the injured person is younger than 18.
+Protecting these crucial time limits is another reason to consult an experienced Winters bicycle accident lawyer.